python/peps/peps/pep-0777/appendix-pypi-download-analysis.rst

   :alt: A pie chart breaking down PyPI downloads by pip major version

 Over two thirds of users currently run ``pip`` from this year or last.
-However, about 7% are on a version that is four years or older(!).
+However, about 7% are on a version that is at least four years old(!).
 This indicates that there is a long tail of users who do not regularly update their installers.

 Coming back to the initial question for PEP 777, it appears that caution should